Spectrum of p-adic linear differential equations I: The shape of the spectrum: Introduction

-The last part is devoted to prove the main result of the paper.
-In other words, the determination of the spectrum, when $\crk=p>0$, in the general case.
-For that we proceed as follows: we start by establishing, when the radii are small, a link between the spectrum and the radii of convergence, especially when we choose $ p^l(S-c)\d$ as derivation.
-Then we use the Frobenius map (pull-back and push-forward) to compute the spectrum and establish the link with the radii of convergence.
+Section~\ref{sec:spectr-diff-module-5} is devoted to prove the main result of the paper, i.e. the determination of the spectrum of any differential module $(M,\nabla)$ over $(\h{x_{0,r}},S\d)$, when $\crk=p>0$.
+For that we proceed as follows: we start by establishing, when the radii are small, the link between the spectrum and the spectral radii of convergence, especially when we choose $ p^l(S-c)\d$ as derivation.
+Then we use the Frobenius map (pull-back and push-forward) to compute the spectrum and establish the link with the spectral radii of convergence.
+In the last part of the section, we explain how we can deduce from the main result the shape of the spectrum of a differential module $(M,\nabla)$ over $(\Hx,d)$, where $x$ is a point of a quasi-smooth curve of type (2) or (3), and $d$ is well chosen $k$-linear bounded derivation.

-{\bf Acknowledgments} The author wishes to express her gratitude to A. Pulita and J. Poineau for useful comments and suggestions.
+{\bf Acknowledgments} The author expresses her gratitude to A. Pulita and J. Poineau for useful comments and suggestions.
 She also thanks F. Baldassarri, F. Beukers, A. Ducros, F. Truc, H. Diao, E. Lecouturier and S. Palcoux for useful occasional discussions and suggestions.